duceppemo/BACoN/README.md

     --trim_adapters \
     --trim_primers
 ```
 2. Run NanOrgAssM to extract and assemble organelle reads matching your reference.
-Here we're going to extract chloroplast reads from garlic.
 ```
 # Change path according to where you cloned NanOrgAssM on your machine.
 # Don't forget to activate your nanorgassm virtual environment if not already done.
 python nanorgassm.py \
   -r /path/to/my_reference.fasta \
-  -i /path/to/my_reads.fastq.gz \
+  -i /path/to/folder/containing/Nanopore/reads \
   -o /path/to/nanorgassm/output/folder \
   -t $(nproc)